pyamsoft/pstate-frequency/README.md

 While building, there are a couple of options that one may configure or change:
 + The C compiler used (defaults to cc)
 + The directory to install to (defaults to /usr/local)
-+ Whether or not to print out debug error messages ( defaults to No)
++ Whether or not to print out debug error messages (defaults to No)
 + Whether or not to enable the use of the msr kernel module (defaults to No)
-+ Whether or not to install bash completion (defaults to No)
++ Whether or not to install bash completion (defaults to Yes)
 + Whether or not to install a udev rule which monitors the state of the power supply
 and sets the power plan automatically to powersave when on battery and the power plan
 to performance when plugged into via AC adapter (defaults to No)